+Modern wireless chargers are compact and don’t occupy much space on your night table or office desk.
 So, if you are looking for dual wireless chargers for your iPhone and Apple Watch, here are the best options.
 Take a look.
-But before that,

-While the present Apple iPhones can charge at 18W, this wireless charger provides only 15W.
+While the Apple iPhones can charge at 18W, this wireless charger provides only 15W.
 Nevertheless, you will need a hefty 27W wall charger to power this wireless pad.

 Unlike the one above, it’s not a flat pad.
 Here, the charger for the Apple Watch hangs at the side.
 Nevertheless, the design is practical.
 You need to attach it to the puck, and that’s about it.

 Regarding the supplied current, the flat charging spots deliver up to 7.5W.
 This means it will take a little more time charge fully.
 At this point, you’ll need to remember wireless charging is more about the ease and less about the speed.